profsmith89/ctps/_sources/chap14.md

 def grab_f(fun_name):
-    '''A utility function that returns a string containing the statements for `fun_name`.
+    '''A utility function that returns a string containing the source code for `fun_name`.
 Its implementation assumes that the function `fun_name` is in a Python script of the same name (i.e., `fun_name.py`).'''
     try: